missnhi/PhotoLabs/README.md

 # react-photolabs
-The PhotoLabs project for the Web Development React course programming.
+The PhotoLabs project with Vite+React frontend and Express backend.

 # Photolabs
+* Feature the random Owen Wilson WOW API whenever user favourites a photo.

 ## Setup